Nurech/account-project/README.md

     - **Input:** Customer ID, Country, List of currencies
     - **Output:** Account ID, Customer ID, List of balances
     - **Errors:** Invalid currency

+If localhost fails, try 127.0.0.1
+If some container fails to start, try restarting the container.
+Healthcheck ordering might not be robust enough for all cases.

 Request (Make account - OK):
 ````bash